Bates College: Cost of attendance and financial aid

-Bates has the second lowest percentage of Pell Grant recipients in the United States, below only Fairfield University.
+Bates does not offer merit or athletic scholarships.
+Bates is often the most expensive school to attend in its athletic conference.
+It has the second-lowest percentage of Pell Grant recipients in the U.S., below only Fairfield University.

 Demographics

-For the class of 2019, the gender demographic of the college breaks down to 49% male and 51% female.
-27% of U.S. students are students of color (domestic and international) and 13% of admitted students are first generation to college.
-The educational background for admitted students are mixed: 49% of students attended public schools and 51% attended private schools.
+For the class of 2025, the gender demographic of the college breaks down to 47% male and 53% female.
+27% of U.S. students are students of color (domestic and international) and 12% of admitted students are first-generation to college.
+The educational background for admitted students is mixed: 49% of students attended public schools and 51% attended private schools.
 About 90% of this incoming class (of those from schools that officially rank students) graduated in the top decile of their high school classes.
 Bates has a 95% freshman retention rate.
 A significant portion of 45% of all applicants, transfer and non-transfer, are from New England.
 About 89% of students are out-of-state, (all 50 states are represented), and the college has students from 73 countries.